nsaikiran/impression/_drafts/Spring-Boot.md

 *Aim of this post is not to give specific details about Spring and its eco system, rather to give a generic idea of Spring **framework**, its extensibility.*

+Boilerplate code!, whenever we observe we'll try not to copy the same code in several places.
+We extract that out and invoke from where ever we want that functionality.

+If that piece of code is boilerplate code for most of the developers, then it will be a part of library or framework.

+You probably know the difference between library and framework.
+Using libraries won't be intriguing or irritating but using a framework does.
+Because guidelines that one needs to follow to use framework or more when compared to library.

+> TODO picture of skeleton > framework, full picture for application

 Understanding Spring Framework. not any specific spring project that uses framework/core.
 Focus on core.
 How it is extensible?
 How other projects like security/data access/mvc are connected to spring-core?